rudsonalves/xlo_parse_server/README.md

 # ChangeLog

+## 2024/07/31 - version: 0.6.0+24

+This commit introduces several updates, new functionalities, and refactorings across multiple files:

+1. `lib/common/models/favorite.dart`
+   - New file: Added `FavoriteModel` class to represent favorite advertisements with attributes `id` and `adId`.

+2. `lib/features/address/address_controller.dart`
+   - Removed unnecessary delay after deleting an address in the `moveAdsAddressAndRemove` method.

+3. `lib/features/base/widgets/search_dialog_bar.dart`
+   - Renamed and moved to `lib/features/base/widgets/old/search_dialog_bar.dart` for better organization.

+4. `lib/features/base/widgets/search_dialog_search_bar.dart`
+   - Renamed and moved to `lib/features/base/widgets/old/search_dialog_search_bar.dart` for better organization.

+5. `lib/features/edit_advert/edit_advert_controller.dart`
+   - Updated `mechanicsManager` to use the instance from `getIt` for dependency injection.

+6. `lib/features/filters/filters_controller.dart`
+   - Updated `mechManager` to use the instance from `getIt` for dependency injection.

+7. `lib/features/filters/filters_screen.dart`
+   - Fixed typo in the hint text from 'Cidate' to 'Cidade'.

+8. `lib/features/mecanics/mecanics_screen.dart`
+   - Updated `mechanics` to use the instance from `getIt` for dependency injection.

+9. `lib/features/my_account/my_account_screen.dart`
+   - Refactored `onPressed` method of the logout button to be asynchronous.

+10. `lib/features/product/product_screen.dart`
+    - Added a favorite button to the app bar for product screens.

+11. `lib/features/product/widgets/image_carousel.dart`
+    - Replaced `carousel_slider` with `flutter_carousel_slider` for better functionality.
+    - Updated the layout and behavior of the image carousel.

+12. `lib/get_it.dart`
+    - Registered `MechanicsManager` as a lazy singleton for dependency injection.

+13. `lib/main.dart`
+    - Updated initialization process to include `MechanicsManager`.

+14. `lib/manager/mechanics_manager.dart`
+    - Removed singleton pattern in favor of dependency injection using `getIt`.

+15. `lib/repository/constants.dart`
+    - Added constants for the `Favorite` table and its fields.

+16. `lib/repository/favorite_repository.dart`
+    - New file: Added `FavoriteRepository` with methods to add and delete favorites.

+17. `lib/repository/parse_to_model.dart`
+    - Added method `favorite` to convert ParseObject to `FavoriteModel`.

+18. `lib/repository/user_repository.dart`
+    - Updated `update` method to handle user password changes more effectively.
+    - Improved logout method to be asynchronous.

+19. `pubspec.lock`
+    - Removed `carousel_slider` package.
+    - Added `flutter_carousel_slider` package.

+20. `pubspec.yaml`
+    - Removed `carousel_slider` dependency.
+    - Added `flutter_carousel_slider` dependency.

+These changes collectively enhance the functionality and organization of the application, improve dependency management, and introduce the capability to handle favorite advertisements.

 ## 2024/07/30 - version: 0.5.3+23

 This commit introduces a range of updates and new functionalities across multiple files: